Nathan13888/GeniusHour/collections/_posts/2021-11-13-week-iii-weekly-update.md

 ### Material Acquisition

 Lists of required materials have mostly been finalized.
 We have begun doing prep work with the materials currently on hand.
-At the moment, swatch strips have been cut from polyacrylamide, polypropylene, polyurethane, silk, and cotton.
+At the moment, swatch strips have been cut from polyacrylonitrile, polypropylene, polyurethane, silk, and cotton.
 This covers the categories of synthetic, protein, and cellulose.
-Some personal planning must be done before cutting into polyester (another synthetic, but onethat is so prevalent among modern clothing that any "relatable" study would be remiss to exclude it), and paper towel (pulp) is still under consideration for inclusion.
+Some personal planning must be done before cutting into polyester (another synthetic, but one that is so prevalent among modern clothing that any "relatable" study would be remiss to exclude it), and paper towel (pulp) is still under consideration for inclusion.

 Centralization of remaining materials, including synthetic cellulose fibers and fountain pen ink, is still in progress.
 However, there are concrete plans in place.